-Net cash used in operations was \$74.6 million in 2012.
-Our net income of \$750.3 million in 2012 included (i) a non-cash tax benefit of \$340.2 million resulting from the release of substantially all of the valuation allowance against our deferred tax assets, as previously described above, (ii) Non-cash Compensation Expense of \$94.2 million, (iii) depreciation and amortization of \$36.9 million, (iv) non-cash interest expense of \$22.9 million, including \$21.6 million resulting from the amortization of the discount and debt issuance costs in connection with our convertible senior notes, which were issued in October 2011, and (v) other non-cash charges, including inventory write-downs and reserves totaling \$17.0 million.
+Net cash used in operating activities was \$74.6 million in 2012.
+Our net income of \$750.3 million in 2012 included (i) a non-cash tax benefit of \$340.2 million resulting from the release of substantially all of the valuation allowance against our deferred tax assets, as previously described above, (ii) Non-cash Compensation Expense of \$94.2 million, (iii) depreciation and amortization of \$36.9 million, (iv) non-cash interest expense of \$22.9 million, including \$21.6 million resulting from the amortization of the discount and debt issuance costs in connection with our convertible senior notes, which were issued in October 2011, and (v) other non-cash charges of \$34.0 million, including inventory write-downs and reserves of \$17.0 million.

 At December 31, 2012, Sanofi and trade accounts receivable increased by \$590.1 million, compared to end-of-year 2011, primarily due to higher trade accounts receivable in connection with EYLEA product sales, as described above.
-Prepaid expenses and other current assets increased by \$52.6 million, compared to end-of-year 2011, primarily due to an increase in capitalized inventory costs, principally in connection with EYLEA commercial supplies, and an increase in prepaid royalties resulting from the \$60.0 million payment we made in the third quarter of 2012, as described above.
+Inventories increased by \$28.9 million, compared to end-of-year 2011, primarily in connection with production of EYLEA commercial supplies.
+Prepaid expenses and other current assets increased by \$23.7 million, compared to end-of-year 2011, primarily due to an increase in prepaid royalties resulting from the \$60.0 million payment we made in the third quarter of 2012, as described above.
 Our deferred revenue at December 31, 2012 decreased by \$41.1 million, compared to end-of-year 2011, primarily due to amortization of a previously received and deferred \$165.0 million payment under our license agreement with Astellas and amortization of previously deferred payments under our Sanofi and Bayer HealthCare collaborations.
 Accounts payable, accrued expenses, and other liabilities increased by \$11.0 million at December 31, 2012, compared to end-of-year 2011, primarily due to higher sales-related deductions in connection with EYLEA and higher expenditures in connection with our expanding commercial and research and development activities, partly offset by lower payroll-related liabilities due to payment of our year-end 2012 employee cash bonuses in 2012, whereas year-end 2011 employee cash bonuses were accrued in 2011 and paid in January 2012.

-Net cash used in operations was \$141.7 million in 2011.
+Net cash used in operating activities was \$141.7 million in 2011.
 Our net loss of \$221.8 million in 2011 included Non-cash Compensation Expense of \$56.1 million and depreciation and amortization of \$31.1 million.
-At December 31, 2011, Sanofi and trade accounts receivable increased by \$21.1 million, compared to end-of-year 2010, primarily due to EYLEA product sales, which commenced in November 2011.
+At December 31, 2011, Sanofi and trade accounts receivable increased by \$21.1 million, compared to end-of-year 2010, primarily due to EYLEA product sales, which commenced in the fourth quarter of 2011.
 Due to the payment terms granted to our customers, our EYLEA product sales in 2011, generally, had not yet been collected as of December 31, 2011.
 Our deferred revenue at December 31, 2011 decreased by \$40.3 million, compared to end-of-year 2010, primarily due to amortization of a previously received and deferred \$165.0 million payment under our license agreement with Astellas and amortization of previously deferred payments under our Sanofi and Bayer HealthCare collaborations.
-Accounts payable, accrued expenses, and other liabilities increased \$50.0 million at December 31, 2011, compared to end-of-year 2010, primarily in connection with (i) higher payroll-related liabilities, due in part to funding payment of our year-end 2010 employee cash bonuses in 2010 whereas year-end 2011 employee cash bonuses were accrued in 2011 and funded in 2012 and (ii) our expanded levels of activities and expenditures, partly in connection with EYLEA commercialization activities.
+Accounts payable, accrued expenses, and other liabilities increased by \$50.0 million at December 31, 2011, compared to end-of-year 2010, primarily in connection with (i) higher payroll-related liabilities, due in part to funding payment of our year-end 2010 employee cash bonuses in 2010 whereas year-end 2011 employee cash bonuses were accrued in 2011 and funded in 2012 and (ii) our expanded levels of activities and expenditures, partly in connection with EYLEA commercialization activities.